-We perform fundamental research under the general theme of computability in problems that relate to mechanics, physics, chemistry, materials, and electronics.
+We perform fundamental and applied research under the general theme of computability in problems that relate to mechanics, physics, chemistry, materials, and electronics.
 The topics are “multiscale” in nature and cut across many different academic disciplines.

-Extremely Deformed Electronic and Thermal Materials
+Extremely Deformed Electronic and Thermal Devices

 Materials can have a physical, chemical, and/or mechanical function.
 What happens to that functionality when the material is subjected to extensive, potentially damaging, deformations?
 Will the semiconductor still be a semiconductor?
 Will heat or energy move through the material in the same way?
 In this work, we are performing highly accurate electronic and phononic calculations to determine properties of materials that experience extensive and profound mechanical deformations.

 This project develops new theoretical methods for determining the effect of defects on lattice properties.
 In particular, we examine computationally-feasible calculation approaches to determine phonon signatures of realistic defect structures.
 Those signatures will one day provide capabilities to detect, identify and engineer defects in many different classes of materials.